-A. Paul hi s message for different audiences B. Exan ple of Jesus C. How do we need to adapt? rally sensitive witnessing Part of someone's story is the have shaped their lives eir , the patterns that 2.
-Respectful witness takes thei ir seriously 3.
-Respectful witness hopes tha at the gospel will spread through that
+A. Paul h is message for different audiences

+B. Exam nple of Jesus

+C. How do we need to adapt?

+D. Cultu urally concitive witnessing

+neir , the patterns that

+have shaped their lives

+2. Respectful witness takes the eir seriously